Offended Brother Marks the Path of the Upright

 A deeply offended person may become harder to reconcile than conquering a fortified city.

-19 A brother offended is more difficult than a fortified city.
-Disputes are like the bars of a fortress.
+19 An offended brother is harder to win than a fortified city, and disputes are like the bars of a castle.

 A deeply offended person may become harder to reconcile than conquering a fortified city.